Microservices vs Monolithic Architecture: Which is Right for Startups?

 The right approach would be to develop new apps using a monolithic approach and move to microservices only when the justification of the move is backed by proper metrics like performance monitoring.

 For established businesses, microservices tend to be avenues for continuous deployment, team based development, and an agility to shift to new technologies.
-But for startups, or companies that are just starting, adopting microservices can impact the software project success very negatively.
+But for startups, or companies that are just starting, adopting microservices can impact the software project success negatively if not implied properly.

 FAQs About Microservices vs Monolithic Architecture

 Q. What is the Purpose of Microservices?

 The Microservice architectures allow you to divide the application into separate independent services, where each of them are managed by different groups in the software development agency.
 This way, the responsibility gets divided and the application is developed and deployed at a much faster rate.